pedroborges/kirby-fuzzy-search/readme.md

 ```

 ### Ignore
-Of course you can also list fields you do not want to search through:
+Of course you can also list fields which you do not want to be searched:

 ```php
 site()->index()->fuzzySearch($query, '-author|-date');
 ```

-The above is the same as doing:
+The example above is the same as:

 ```php
 site()->index()->fuzzySearch($query, [